lionlai1989/auto_car/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.md

 ### 6. Description of the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

 * I believed Lenet-5 architecture is capable of classifying digits as well as traffic signs.
 Lenet-5 classify digits by theirs shape.
-For that reason, traffic signs are just the images that have more complicate shapes than digits.
+For this reason, traffic signs are just the images that have more complicate shapes than digits.
 Therefore, I believe that Lenet-5 is able to classify traffic signs by increasing the number of its neurons and layers.

 * At the begining, I used original training dataset and default Lenet-5 architecture to train the model.
-Digits and The validation accuracy is 0.89.
+Digits and The validation accuracy was 0.89.

 * Traffic signs' complexity is higher than digit's.
 I believe that more number of neurons in conv layers can extract more complex features.
-Therefore, I tripled the size of filter and fully connected layer.
-The validation accuracy is improved but not enough to pass 0.93.
+Therefore, I tripled the number of filters and fully connected layers.
+The validation accuracy was improved but not enough to pass 0.93.

-* I discovered that the distribution among types of signs is not uniform.
+* I observed that the distribution among types of signs was not uniform.
 It's necessary to augment the images which has fewer number in training dataset.

-* After applying rotation, shear and adding uniform noise to selected images, the validation's accuracy is improved.
-However, the accuracy can not stably stay higher than 0.93.
-Thus, I decide to plot validation dataset's precision and recall to see which label keep dragging down the accuracy.
+* After applying rotation, shear and adding uniform noise to selected images, the validation's accuracy was improved.
+However, the accuracy could not stably stay higher than 0.93.
+Thus, I decided to plot validation dataset's precision and recall to show which label keep dragging down the accuracy.

 ![alt text][valid_prec_recall]

 ![alt text][valid_f1_score]

-* No.0, 24, 26, 27, 41 have really bad precision and recall.
-Therefore, I decide to add more augmented images of them.
-This time I still shear them but with different angles.
+* No.0, 24, 26, 27, 41 had really bad precision and recall.
+Therefore, I decided to add more augmented images of them.
+This time I still sheared them but with different angles.

 * The result didn't improved.
-In fact, it gets worse on some other labels too.
-I decide to add more neurons and add one extra conv layer.
+In fact, it got worse on some other labels too.
+For that reason, I decide to add more neurons and add one extra conv layer.

-* Now the validation accuracy can stably stay stay higher than 0.93.
+* Now the validation accuracy can stably reach higher than 0.93.

 My final model results were:
-* training set accuracy is 0.998
+* training set accuracy is 0.988
-* validation set accuracy is 0.962
+* validation set accuracy is 0.953
-* test set accuracy is 0.946
+* test set accuracy is 0.929

 ![alt text][accuracy_all_dataset]